aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 A resolver will handle request resolution, including [one or more routers](#split-routes-with-router), and give you access to the current event via typed properties.

-For resolvers, we provide: `APIGatewayRestResolver`, `APIGatewayHttpResolver`, `ALBResolver`, and `LambdaFunctionUrlResolver`.
+For resolvers, we provide: `APIGatewayRestResolver`, `APIGatewayHttpResolver`, `ALBResolver`, `LambdaFunctionUrlResolver`, and `VPCLatticeResolver`.
 From here on, we will default to `APIGatewayRestResolver` across examples.

 ???+ info "Auto-serialization"
     We serialize `Dict` responses as JSON, trim whitespace for compact responses, set content-type to `application/json`, and